 St. Louis Park has seen dramatic decreases in the amount of graffiti in the community since it began tracking incidents in 2007.
 The department credits the public for its response and help reporting the graffiti as well as its custom-designed computer application that allows city departments and other agencies to track and compare data related...

 St. Louis Park Friends of the Arts (FOTA) is a non-profit community organization dedicated to supporting, promoting and enhancing the arts in St. Louis Park.
 FOTA connects people and organizations around the arts, shares arts-related information and resources, and coordinates community arts programs.
 When it incorporated in 1995, FOTA received designation...

-Each year the City of St. Louis Park hires a licensed and qualified tree service to prune a portion of the City's boulevard trees.
-This "rotational" pruning typically occurs during the winter months of January through March.
-The Tree Service/ contractor, Northeast Tree, Inc., hired by the city for work in 2015 and 2016, will start (Fall...
+Each year the City of St. Louis Park hires a licensed and qualified tree service to prune a portion of the city's boulevard trees.
+This "rotational" pruning typically occurs during the winter months of January through March, but this year the pruning will start earlier, beginning the week of November 3, 2014.
+The tree service/ contractor...

 The City Council has approved a resolution to support the Southwest Twin Cities Beyond the Yellow Ribbon Coalition, made up of the Edina, Excelsior, Hopkins, Minnetonka, St. Louis Park and Wayzata communities.